Home / Departments / Clinical Sciences / Psychiatry / Academic Programs / Clinical Psychology Internship

 General Training Model

 Our program offers two tracks: Adult Psychology and Child Psychology.
 In the Adult Track, the major area of study is Forensic Psychology.
-In the Child Track, the major area of study is Infant Mental Health.
+In the Child Track, there are two major areas of focus: Pediatric Psychology and Infant Mental Health.
 Read More

 I. Adult Track